 A website with a blog, says Poland, can be very effective in generating interest in your law firm.
 Thoughtful posts that inform the public on an important legal matter or that provide essential legal advice can help build your stature as a person knowledgeable in your area of practice.

-If you are too practicing law to write your blogs regularly, turning to a brand marketing specialist may be the answer.
+If you are too busy practicing law to write your blogs regularly, turning to a brand marketing specialist may be the answer.
 Poland says his firm provides customized posts based on issues you choose, which can link to your home page.
 While journalists often find stories looking at legal blog posts, Poland notes Legal Matters Canada posts act as press releases, so media outlets have access to them, allowing more potential for exposure.

 Dhingra at Gluckstein says that using the firm’s website is all about “showcasing who we are,” and providing prospective clients with information on legal issues that can give insight into possible solutions.

 Starting a law firm website and keeping it up to date with fresh, high-quality content is the significant first step toward marketing your services, but it doesn’t stop there.
 You likely will need to invest in professional SEO services that will help your firm to rank on Google when prospective clients search specific keywords – for instance, “personal injury lawyer Vancouver” or “divorce lawyer Halifax.”

 “SEO does take a bit of time to build – it’s living, breathing thing,” says Dhingra, who uses a third party to optimize the website.
 “You always have to be looking at what’s working and what isn’t working.
 If some of the keywords that we have selected are not performing well, we’re constantly fine tuning that to make sure we are or are choosing the best way to get in touch with our clients and potential clients.”